Muhannedo/BookStore/README.md

 - the owner of the book can edit the book details
 - the owner of the book cann delete the book
 - the user can't  delete or modify other books

+# Technologies Used:
+#### Technologies used for this project : HTML , CSS , JavaScript and EJS

 # MarkUp
 <img src="planning/marckup.png">